openseadragon/openseadragon/README.md

 The built files appear in the `build` folder.

-If you want to build tar and zip files for distribution, use:
+If you want to build tar and zip files for distribution (they will also appear in the `build` folder), use:

     grunt package